Snapchat adds news, entertainment content to messaging service

 The new Snapchat features reflect the growing competition among mobile messaging apps and social networks to entice users to spend more time on their free, advertising-supported services.

-Snapchat did not disclose financial terms of the media partnerships for its Discover service, but a person familiar with the matter told Reuters that it involved revenue-share arrangements.
-Full-screen video ads will be interspersed throughout some of the stories.

-Snapchat, which previously turned down a $3 billion offer to be acquired by Facebook according to another person with knowledge of the matter, has been valued at $10 billion in its most recent fundraising effort, according to media reports.
+Snapchat, which previously turned down a $3 billion (£2 billion) offer to be acquired by Facebook according to a person with knowledge of the matter, has been valued at $10 billion in its most recent fundraising effort, according to media reports.